 China (Peoples Republic)

 Guo Yue was born in Beijing in 1958, the year of Mao's Great Leap Forward.
 His name is a revolutionary one: Guo meaning Kingdom, Yue meaning Leap Forward.
 His family lived in a traditional courtyard in the maze of old alleys known as the Hutongs, between the beautiful Drum and Bell Towers and the river where he played as a child.
 His courtyard housed the families of five traditional musicians, mostly from the countryside.
-From these musicians who (unlike his father) had received no formal musical training, he learned how to put not just his breath but his whole body into playing the flute.
+From these musicians, who (unlike his father) had received no formal musical training, he learned how to put not just his breath but his whole body into playing the flute.
 Yue now plays 15 different bamboo flutes.

-What did Western music sound like when you first heard it as a child?
-Guo Yue : "Sophisticated.
+What did Western music sound like when he first heard it as a child?
+"Sophisticated.
 There are many more notes.
 I couldn't relate to it at first.
 It was not part of my world.
 I loved the natural simplicity of Chinese music, which is based on a small collection of notes, like the ingredients in Chinese cooking.
 Western music was banned at the beginning of the Cultural Revolution, together with literature, poetry, romantic love, even the flying of kites.
 Gradually I began to long for that other world, to hear freedom in the sound of Western strings."

-What is the difference between playing the bamboo and the silver flute?Guo Yue: "The silver flute, although I love its sound, is more restricted for me, more mathematical.
+What is the difference between playing the bamboo and the silver flute?
+"The silver flute, although I love its sound, is more restricted for me, more mathematical.
 I can't 'bend' its cool notes to express feeling as I can on my bamboo flutes.
 As my mother said: 'Bamboo is like the Eastern character - it can suffer so much, but it is not broken because it can bend.'
 My bamboo flutes are like wild birds.
 If you play the music that comes naturally to them, then they will sing.
 I think my music is like the new branch of a very ancient tree."

 In 1982 Yue left China and, with the help of his third sister Yan who was living in England, he studied the silver flute at the Guildhall School of Music.

 Since living in England, he has composed, arranged, performed and recorded traditional Chinese music.
-In I990 with his brother Guo Yi, who plays the sheng (an ancient hand-held bamboo wind instrument), they made a Real World album called 'Yuan', which also features the voice of his second sister Xuan.
-As the Guo Brothers, they performed at international festivals and concerts, including WOMAD (World of Music, Arts and Dance) Festivals worldwide.
+In I990 with his brother Guo Yi, who plays the sheng (an ancient hand-held bamboo wind instrument), they made a Real World album called Yuan, which also features the voice of his second sister Xuan.
+As the Guo Brothers, they performed at international festivals and concerts, including WOMAD (World of Music, Arts and Dance) festivals worldwide.

 Not wanting to be confined to traditional Chinese music, since 1990 Yue has worked as a soloist, writing his own music.
 He has collaborated with musicians and composers from Africa, Italy and Japan.
-In 1992 he made the album 'Trisan' (Real World) with Joji Hirota, the Japanese Taiko drummer, and the Irish singer/composer Pol Brennan, winning a U.S. instrumental award.
+In 1992 he recorded Trisan with Japanese taiko drummer Joji Hirota and Irish singer/composer Pol Brennan, winning a U.S. instrumental award.
 In 1999 Yue performed his bamboo flutes concerto My Peking Alley with the BBC Concert Orchestra at the WOMAD Festival in Reading.

 "I have heard Guo Yue play his music, I have eaten his food, and can guarantee he delivers in a magical way." - Peter Gabriel